At times, when you are immersed in a book, a movie, or a conversation, something in the experience transports you to a

 6. During my undergraduate study, I did better in courses I didn’t enjoy (I even got the best student award in my least favourite subject) but did worse in the ones that I liked.
 Our interests and strengths aren’t always aligned.

 - I once had a strange experience looking at Vincent van Gogh’s Sunflowers at The National Gallery.
 I am not an art fan, and I embarrassingly knew very little about the artist.
 It was the first time in my life where I felt entirely absorbed by a painting: everything else in the gallery fades away; it felt like a pleasant conversation about the beauty of the common things – the beauty of simplicity.

 About the Author and You

 I later learned that van Gogh painted the Sunflowers for Gauguin, a friend he really admired.
-Perhaps that sincerity, that friendship that we deeply respond to.
+Perhaps that sincerity is what we deeply respond to.